-When your time with us comes to an end, we will work alongside you to create an aftercare plan that best meets your needs.
+When your time at our addiction rehab center comes to an end, we will work alongside you to create an aftercare plan that best meets your needs.
 Aftercare services are designed to continue the progress you’ve made during your inpatient stay with us and allow for continued healing.

 Some people opt to join our Partial Hospitalization Program (PHP) or our Intensive Outpatient Program (IOP) in order to continue with their therapeutic progress and recovery.
 Others may decide to discharge to home with an aftercare plan in place.
 We’ll help connect you to local providers for continuing care as well as locate available community resources such as A.A. and N.A. for your continued sobriety.

 The path to sobriety is never easy but it is always worth it.